dwkang92/learning-computer-science/dongwoo/Operating System (6) a4c91efea156438aa94a96c3d1d0f36b.md

 # Operating System (6)

-Understanding operating system is Essential knowledge, not only for someone who working in the IT industry, but for everyone if they live on the earth.
+Understanding operating system is essential, not only for someone who working in the IT industry, but for everyone if they live on the earth.
 The main purpose of this course is to understand basic knowledge of Computer Science: Operating System with related references.
 Basically will Use online courses via Youtube, provided by Korea University of Technology and Education.

 ### Date: August 15, 2020